The commercialisation process

 EI has an established commercialisation process for translating new ideas, discoveries or inventions arising from your research into industry.

-The normal routes for commercialising a technology by the University of Edinburgh will involve one of the following:
+The normal routes for commercialising a technology by the University of Edinburgh will involve one of the following three options:

+- Develop the technology further with a commercial partner.
 One of the most constructive forms of knowledge transfer, for all partners involved, is collaborative research.
-This is where a company and a University department work together to pursue a research objective that is of mutual benefit, and is jointly managed under a collaborative agreement.
+This is where a company and a University department work together to pursue a research objective that is of mutual benefit and is jointly managed under a collaborative agreement.
 This often includes a first option for the company to commercialise the results.

 Choosing the most appropriate route

 The decision as to which commercialisation route is applicable for a particular piece of technology is dependent on several factors, such as: